johnnolan/blog/_posts/2017-02-27-what-is-to-come.markdown

 categories: ideas
 ---

-# What is to come

-Over the coming year I plan to publish walk throughs to setting up technologies for front end development.
+> Over the coming year I plan to publish walk throughs to setting up technologies for front end development.
 Below is a overview of topics I will be covering.
 As I publish them I will link to them below.

 ## Front End Development